-Stargazer is a bioinformatics tool for calling star alleles in various polymorphic pharmacogenes from next-generation sequencing (NGS) data.
-Stargazer works with data from whole genome sequencing or targeted sequencing.
+Stargazer is a bioinformatics tool for calling star alleles in various polymorphic pharmacogenes using data from next-generation sequencing (NGS) or high-density single nucleotide polymorphism microarrays (SNP chips).
+For NGS data, Stargazer supports data from both whole genome sequencing (WGS) and targeted sequencing.

 Stargazer identifies star alleles from NGS data by detecting single nucleotide variants (SNVs), insertion-deletion variants (indels), and structural variants (SVs).
 Stargazer detects SVs including gene deletions, duplications, and hybrids by calculating paralog-specific copy number from read depth.

 When building Stargazer, we used the clinically important CYP2D6 gene as a model for detection and interpretation of SVs in the context of other observed SNVs and indels.
 We purposely chose CYP2D6 as a starting point because it is one of the most complex genetic loci to genotype in the human genome (over 100 star alleles have been defined for CYP2D6, some involving a gene hybrid with its nearby non-functional but highly homologous paralog CYP2D7).
 Genotyping CYP2D6 is also important for precision drug therapy because it metabolizes approximately 25% of drugs and its activity varies considerably among individuals due to the gene's highly polymorphic nature.

 For more details on how Stargazer works, please see the Documentation page.
 Thanks for your interest in Stargazer!

 The latest version of Stargazer can call star alleles in the following 30 genes: